Marooned (The Ren & Stimpy Show): Production

 The idea for the trilogy known as the "space episodes" that would serve as both a parody of Star Trek and as a show-within-the-show was created during a writing session held during a drinking bout in a bar between John Kricfalusi and Jim Smith.
 The storyboard for the episode was done by Chris Reccardi.
-Kent Butterworth, an animator who worked for Ralph Bakshi, was alleged to have worked as an uncredited freelancer on the episode and was blamed for the episode's slow pacing, but he denies he ever worked on "Marooned".
-"Marooned" was finished late and aired months after the date selected for its premiere.
+Kent Butterworth, an animator who worked closely with Ralph Bakshi, was alleged to have worked as an uncredited freelancer on the episode and was blamed for the episode's slow pacing, but he denies he ever worked on "Marooned".
+"Marooned" was finished late and aired months after the date selected for its premiere, and was one of the many major examples of Kricfalusi's unprofessional manner.